mgoessen/tails-workshop/tails.md

 # TODO: 4.5, Verify the gray version
 ---

-In both cases, the Tails should start to boot, sometimes it will print some text messages you can safely ignore, then, after a few minutes, you should see the Tails Greeter.
+In both cases, the Tails should start to boot, sometimes it will print some text messages you can safely ignore, then, after a few minutes, you should see the Tails welcome screen.

-## Greeter
+## Welcome screen

-The Tails Greeter serves as the welcome screen of Tails.
-Here you can select various startup options, as explained in the documentation: <https://tails.boum.org/doc/first_steps/startup_options/>.
+The Tails welcome screen allows you to select various startup options, as explained in the documentation: <https://tails.boum.org/doc/first_steps/startup_options/>.

 ![](https://tails.boum.org/doc/first_steps/welcome_screen/welcome-screen.png){ width=300px }